Spinal Cord Injury

 Symptoms of spinal cord injury vary according to the degree of damage caused to the spinal cord.
 In extreme cases paralysis occurs below the level of injury.
 Incomplete spinal cord injuries can also occur that result in various degrees of sensory and/or motor dysfunction.
 Spinal cord injury may also result in bowel and/or bladder dysfunction.
 When gradual spinal cord injury occurs such as with degenerative changes of the spinal column, symptoms may initially present with decreased sensation in the bottom of the feet, difficulty with ambulating or maintaining balance, difficulty with fine hand motor control, or clumsiness.

-Treatment of Spinal Cord Injury
+Treatment and Surgery of Spinal Cord Injury

 WARNING: If patients or healthcare providers suspect spinal cord injury, emergent neurosurgical evaluation is warranted!